genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-using-api.md

 }
 ```

-You can then link this expression by group (link expression group to sample group).
+There are two supported approaches for linking entities in the system:

+**Group-to-group linking**:

+Use this approach when you want to link one group of objects (e.g., samples, libraries, or data entities) to another group.

-The call bellow will link the **expression group to the sample group** (that's been linked to the study in the previous step) using the **POST /api/v1/as-curator/integration/link/expression/group/{sourceId}/to/sample/group/{targetId}** endpoint:
+The call below links a source group to a target group using the following endpoint:

+**POST /api/v1/as-curator/integration/link/{sourceType}/group/{sourceId}/to/{targetType}/group/{targetId}**

 ```default
 curl -X 'POST' \